Add this page to your book

-Freedom Won (www.freedomwon.co.za) produces two ranges of LiFePO4 batteries for 48V systems:
+Freedom Won (www.freedomwon.co.za) produces two ranges of LiFePO4 batteries for 12V, 24V and 48V systems:

 Note: Refer to Freedom Won website for detailed specification sheets covering all models

-The Freedom Lite batteries contain an advanced battery management system (BMS) that communicates, using a CAN Bus protocol, with the Victron Venus device, which in turn communicates as required to the other Victron devices on the system.
+The Freedom Won LiTE batteries contain an advanced battery management system (BMS) that communicates via a CAN Bus protocol with the Victron GX device.
+The GX device in turn connects and manages the other compatible devices in the system.